Disease Guide ·Lordosis ·2026

 2Can a cat live a normal life with lordosis?

-Cats with mild lordosis live completely normal lives with no limitations.
-The spinal dip is cosmetic and doesn't affect function, mobility, or comfort.
-Moderate cases may have some activity limitations but generally do well with weight management and occasional pain relief.
-Severe cases face significant challenges including breathing difficulty, organ compression, and reduced quality of life.
-The outcome depends entirely on the degree of curvature.
+Mild lordosis cats live normal lives - the dip is cosmetic.
+Moderate cases may have activity limits but do well with weight management and occasional pain relief.
+Severe cases face breathing difficulty, organ compression, and reduced quality of life.

 3Is lordosis painful for cats?

-Mild lordosis is typically painless — the cat has adapted to its spinal shape since birth.
-Moderate cases may cause intermittent discomfort, especially with vigorous activity or as the cat ages and secondary changes develop.
-Severe cases can be painful due to organ compression, abnormal muscle strain, and nerve involvement.
-Pain management is an important part of treatment for moderate to severe cases.
+Mild lordosis is typically painless - the cat adapted since birth.
+Moderate cases cause intermittent discomfort with vigorous activity or aging.
+Severe cases are painful due to organ compression, muscle strain, and nerve involvement.
+Pain management is important for moderate to severe cases.

 4Which cat breeds are most prone to lordosis?

-Devon Rex and Sphynx cats are most commonly reported with lordosis.
+Devon Rex and Sphynx are most commonly affected.
 Siamese and Burmese also show higher rates.
-These breeds tend to be fine-boned with elongated or unusual body proportions, which may contribute to vertebral developmental issues.
-The condition is inherited, so breeding affected cats perpetuates it.
-Any breed can be affected, but it's significantly more common in these predisposed breeds.
+Fine-boned breeds with unusual proportions are more susceptible.
+The condition is inherited - breeding affected cats perpetuates it.

 5Can lordosis in cats get worse over time?

-The primary curvature itself doesn't typically worsen after skeletal maturity.
-However, secondary changes can develop — arthritis in the abnormally stressed joints, muscle atrophy from compensating, and progressive organ compression in severe cases.
-Weight gain makes everything worse by adding load to an already compromised spine.
-Regular veterinary monitoring helps catch secondary problems early.
+Primary curvature doesn't typically worsen after skeletal maturity.
+Secondary changes develop - arthritis in stressed joints, muscle atrophy, and progressive organ compression.
+Weight gain adds load to an already compromised spine.
+Regular monitoring catches secondary problems early.

 6Is lordosis in cats hereditary?

-Yes — lordosis in cats is believed to have a hereditary component, though the exact inheritance pattern isn't fully understood.
-It appears more frequently in certain breeds and bloodlines, suggesting genetic factors.
-Responsible breeders X-ray potential breeding cats and remove those with spinal abnormalities from breeding programs.
-If a breeder has produced kittens with lordosis, those parents should not be bred again.
+Yes - lordosis has a hereditary component, though the exact inheritance pattern isn't fully understood.
+It appears more frequently in certain breeds and bloodlines.
+Responsible breeders X-ray cats and remove those with spinal abnormalities.
+Parents of affected kittens shouldn't breed again.

 7Does pet insurance cover lordosis in cats?

-Coverage depends on two factors: when the condition is identified and whether your policy covers congenital conditions.
-If lordosis is noted by a breeder or vet before enrollment, it's pre-existing and excluded.
-If discovered after enrollment, policies that cover congenital and hereditary conditions will typically cover diagnosis and treatment.
-Budget policies excluding congenital conditions will deny all lordosis claims.
+Coverage depends on when it's identified and whether your policy covers congenital conditions.
+If noted before enrollment, it's pre-existing and excluded.
+Discovered after enrollment: policies covering congenital and hereditary conditions cover diagnosis and treatment.
+Budget policies deny all lordosis claims.

 Marcel Janik, founder of RealVetCost